buzzqw/TUS/OBSS/OBSSv2-eng.md

 - *Excellent Senses (hearing, sight, smell...)* (dog, bat, owl).
 You have a +2 bonus to Awareness checks based on senses.
 If you choose this capability twice, the bonus becomes +1d6.

 - *Flying* (bat, eagle, owl, raven).
 You have rudimentary wings.
 When you fall from at least 3 meters, you can use a Reaction to glide and land safely, like the Feather Fall spell (page ), without suffering fall damage.
 When you perform a Long Jump or High Jump check, you roll 1d6 more.
 If you choose this capability twice, you can fly for (MP+WP)/3 minutes, at minimum intervals of 1 minute, per day.

+### Evolving Advantages

+The Sornelian character can use a Feat taken when leveling up to take the evolution of the Advantage already taken or, if consistent with the animal, another Advantage.

 ## Golian